Fast facts on blueberries

 Many studies have suggested that increasing consumption of plant foods such as blueberries decreases the risk of obesity, diabetes, heart disease, and overall mortality.
 Plant foods may also promote hair and skin health, increased energy, and overall lower weight.

 Freezing blueberries is often discussed by experts.
 It is often said that the freezing process can diminish the potency of the blueberry's health benefits.
 One

 However, this is not confirmed, and different sources take different stances on whether freezing blueberries reduces their impact on health.
 When in doubt, buy fresh, organic blueberries.

 Although more research is needed, blueberries are strongly linked to various different elements of healthful living.

 Blueberries contain iron, phosphorous, calcium, magnesium, manganese, zinc, and vitamin K. Each of these is a component of bone.
 Adequate intake of these minerals and vitamins contributes to building and maintaining bone structure and strength.

-Low intakes of vitamin K have been linked to a higher risk of bone fracture.
-However, adequate vitamin K intake improves calcium absorption and may reduce calcium loss.
+Low intakes of vitamin K have been linked to a

 2) Skin health